How Being Single for Years Made Me a Better Partner

 I’ve learned that no relationship is without conflict

 Not having anyone to fight for—or with—taught me the importance of healthy conflict in a relationship.
 Sometimes I feel Lauren doesn’t do enough around the house, and sometimes she accuses me of bottling things up, but we communicate our feelings and talk things through.
 Sometimes when we argue, I mark our fights on the calendar with the conversation or issue that precipitated them.
 It’s actually hilarious to look back on.
 “May 10: argued about who took the trash out more.”
 “On February 16 we fought about hair left in drain.”
 “On October 30 we fought about me losing my phone.”
 If our biggest issue is the shower drain, I’d say we’re doing just fine!
-Find out the things healthy couples do when they argue.

 Each bad date or failed effort taught me something I was looking for in a partner

 I remember on one date, the woman waited outside the restaurant for me rather than going in and checking in on her own.
 Whether it’s at a restaurant or a task we need to accomplish together, this showed me confidence and a “go-getter” attitude was clearly important.
 I once broke off a relationship with a girlfriend who lived in Brookline (I was living in Beacon Hill at the time) because it was too far away.
 When I expressed discontent with the ride to pick this girl up, a friend showed me how I clearly felt like she wasn’t worth the time.
 When Lauren and I started dating, I drove to Marblehead from Beacon Hill, a 45-minute drive from the suburbs to the city!
 I loved the car ride.
 I’d call my friends to talk about how great this girl was and how I was looking forward to whatever date I had planned.
 Clearly, the same friend pointed out, something was different this time.